Clouds, water, glass: surprising things that solar UV can pass through

 More UV damage on the driver’s side

-Some interesting studies have shown that premature skin ageing, skin damage and skin cancers are more common on the side of the driver’s body (e.g. face, neck, arm) next to the window, i.e. the left side of the face in America and the right side in Australia.
+Some interesting studies have shown that premature skin ageing, skin damage and skin cancers are more common on the side of the driver’s body (e.g. face, neck, arm) next to the window, i.e. the left side in America and the right side in Australia.
 Driver’s UV exposure may be as much as ‘20- fold stronger’ on the arm closest to the window.
-It is thought that cumulative UVA exposure through window glass over many years may play an important role in skin cancer development.
+It is thought that cumulative UVA exposure through window glass over many years may play a role in skin cancer development.

 Next article: Being SunSmart: At a glance